cgaebel/NewLang/README.markdown

 ### "Run once" and "Run subsequent" code blocks.

+_ben:
-Much like static constructors in D, there should be support for functions, modules, and classes to have "run once" code blocks, which will be run either on first call or program initialization.
+Much like static constructors in D, there should be support for functions, modules, and classes to have "run once" code blocks, which will be run either on first call or program initialization._

-Additionally, there should be "run subsequent" blocks, which are run every time _except_ the first time, functionality which comes in handy with loops (and, with loops, translates nicely to assembly, where arbitrary entry points on loops are supported).
+_Additionally, there should be "run subsequent" blocks, which are run every time **except** the first time, functionality which comes in handy with loops (and, with loops, translates nicely to assembly, where arbitrary entry points on loops are supported)._

 ### Control-flow breaking keywords should be eliminated.

+_ben:
 Elimination of `goto`, as well as the "return-immediately" functionality of `return`.
-Because of the heavy amount of if-else switching this will create, it will also promote factoring out of code into other functions (or excessive amounts of indenting).
+Because of the heavy amount of if-else switching this will create, it will also promote factoring out of code into other functions (or excessive amounts of indenting)._

+_However, these keywords (especially early returns) are useful for base cases, so there should be some form of support for base-case processing._

 ### No built-in error handling.

+_ben:
-Error-handling is something that's very difficult to get right, and often dependent on the project - the user can create their own error-handling mechanisms.
+Error-handling is something that's very difficult to get right, and often dependent on the project - the user can create their own error-handling mechanisms._

 ### Indentation should be used instead of braces for indicating scope.